solkin/appsend-android/README.md

-Appteka will extracts APK that are installed on your Android device and copies them to your SD card.
+AppSend will extracts APK that are installed on your Android device and copies them to your SD card.

 * Fast and easy to use.
 * Extracts almost all application, including system applications.